ebukaeze/expens/README.md

 - Graphic representation of data including charts
 -

-This project helped me in so many ways, i had a good understanding of using a voice interface API, and insight on other technologies
+This project helped me in so many ways, I had a good understanding of using a voice interface API, and insight on other technologies

 > It uses Context Api to provide data across the entire app